LiaScript/docs/README.md

 /* send.log(type, sep, content)
 *
 * params:
-*  - type: one of the follow strings "debug", "info", "warn", "error"
+*  - type: one of the follow strings "debug", "info", "warn", "error", "html"
 *  - sep: a string like separator, mostly for newlines "\n"...
 *  - content : represents a list of list
 */